Munich Private Layover Tour

 ©München Tourismus Foto: Rudolf Sterflinger

-You have a layover in Munich and want to see more than just the airport shops and restaurants?
-Then this private layover tour is the perfect choice for you!
+You have a stopover in Munich and want to see more than just the airport shops and restaurants?
+Then this Private Munich Layover Tour is the perfect choice for you!

 Lean back on our drive to the city and get a first overview about Munich and Bavaria.
-Once in Munich you will discover the city on a private walking tour as well as by car and if you feel hungry there will be time enough to enjoy local dishes.
+Once in Munich you will discover the city on a private walking tour as well as by car and if you feel hungry there will be time enough to enjoy some local food.

 Together we will travel through time from Munich’s very beginnings as small medieval market place to the present as Germany's third largest city.
 Experience what happened in the last 800 years both with well-founded facts as with entertaining stories and meet the corresponding sights.
 Dive into the vibrant atmosphere of the Hofbräuhaus, watch the famous Glockenspiel and crazy Eisbach river surfers or enjoy the view from the Olympic Tower.

 And of course at the end of the tour I will make sure that you are back at the airport on time for your next flight.
-For more information about this private Munich Layover Tour have a look at the tour options and tour video to the right or see the picture gallery and additional information below.
+For more information about this Munich Private Layover Tour have a look at the video or see the additional information on this page.

 Tour details at a glance